Čik: Course

-The Čik springs out in the northwestern part of the Subotička Peščara, between the village of Tavankut and the city of Subotica, near the Hungarian border, at an altitude of 128 m.
+The Čik springs out in the northwestern part of the Subotička Peščara, between the village of Donji Tavankut and the city of Subotica, near the Hungarian border, at an altitude of 128 m.
 It starts as an unimportant slow stream of water near the Tavankut hamlets of Čikerija and Kobino Selo.
 From its source to the mouth, the river flows in the southeast direction, next to the hamlets of Verušić and Naumovićevo.

-As the river grows, next to the villages of Višnjevac, Čantavir and Dušanovo, dams were constructed to regulate the flow, in both upper and lower course.
+As the river grows, next to the villages of Višnjevac, Čantavir and Bačko Dušanovo, dams were constructed to regulate the flow, in both upper and lower course.
 In the lower course there are thick growths of reed on the banks of the river, which is at this point 2–4 m deep.
 After the villages of Tornjoš, Svetićevo and Obornjača, the river empties into the Tisa at the village of Bačko Petrovo Selo, at an altitude of 74 m.